woa-vayu/POCOX3Pro-Guides/FAQ-en.md

 Maybe.

-## I would like to help, how can I reach you
+## I would like to help, how can I reach you?

-We'll be happy to talk to you on our telegram channel: https://t.me/winonvayualt, note, you can help us with more than driver work, a lot of work is needed as well with documentation, support for the community, testing, developping apps, making a better shell, etc. We welcome any kind of help.
+We'll be happy to talk to you on our [telegram channel](https://t.me/winonvayualt), note, you can help us with more than driver work, a lot of work is needed as well with documentation, support for the community, testing, developping apps, making a better shell, etc. We welcome any kind of help.

 ## Are you going to do this for other Snapdragon™ 855 devices?